Kadugodi: Places of Worship

 Kadugodi has many temples and the oldest among them are Anjaneya temple, Kashi Vishwanatha temple, Ganesh temple, Eashwara temple and the grama devata temples of Maramma and Ganga Parameshwari.
 All these temples are located in Old Kadugodi area starting from Bapuji Circle up to Kashi Vishwanatha temple.

 Kadugodi also has some of the oldest mosques, among them is Hajee Sir Ismailsait Mosque.
-It has been said that it was built by Hajee Ismalsait, in the 1900s.
-Considering how old it is, it's named as Badi Majied.
+It has been said that it was built by Hajee Ismailsait, in the 1900s.
+Considering how old it is, it's named as Badi Majeed.
 It's also one of the most visited places in Kadugodi.

-Kadugudi also has Our Lady of Lourdes Church.
+Kadugodi also has Our Lady of Lourdes Church.

 Festivals

-Two major festivities of Kadugudi is when Rathotsava (Charriot festival) are conducted for the Eashwara and Rama deities.
+Two major festivities of Kadugodi is Rathotsava (Charriot festival) that is conducted for the Eashwara and Rama deities.
 Lot of festivities are conducted before and after the actual Rathotsava day.